Right Arrow

 Real-time alerts flag inefficient routing, such as forklifts entering restricted zones or taking longer paths than necessary.
 Historical analysis reveals patterns like materials being moved multiple times before reaching their final destination—classic transportation waste that often goes unnoticed.

-The data enables optimization strategies such as:
+The data supports optimization strategies such as:

 • Redesigning facility layouts to minimize travel distances